OfficalGlitch/VehicleDetectionTool/README.md

 ## Confidence Score Thresholding

-The Score-Threshold technique was used to make sure that the vehicles being tracked were accurate (>70%).
+The Score-Threshold technique was used to make sure that the vehicles being tracked were of accurate type (eg: Truck, car, etc) (>70%).